Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Ask your physician about Tinea Incognito.
 Ringworm that has changed its normal characteristic becoming unrecognizable due to using topical steroid either by misdiagnosis or use on one's own.
 You can look it up online and see if you have the symptoms.
 Be persistent because I had 8 doctors treat me like I was crazy and didn't have it then finally found one who prescribed oral antifungal medication that I was on for a while.

 This is my first time replying to anyone so I hope this goes through.
 These little black bugs that you are talking about, do you see them just on your body?
 Or have you thought to look EVERYWHERE in your home?
 My problem seemed to start cpl yrs ago.
 Saw these little black bugs on my window screens.
 I know they were bugs, even though you couldn't see legs, but because they moved.
 I showed my husband 2 springs and summers and he really didn't think much of it.
 I could go on and on but I don't want ppl to think I'm writing a thriller here.
 When I really started to look and research wth these things could be, damn it was way late and now we no longer live alone in our home.
 These tiny, and sometimes microscopicly tiny black bugs are Carpet Bettles!
 I Have Never heard of such a thing in all my life but after countless research and Common Sense, I found out I'M NOT CRAZY like my husband once thought.
 They sound too easy right, carpet?
 Well they go from carpet (because they love the stuff the backing of the carpet is made with.
 Ok once again, just Google and vaccume (and YES.
 ALL THE TIME disposing of the waste properly and quickly) I felt like a relieve.
 Silly me.
 I will tell you what to use, Google me to make sure I'm not lying to you, and open your eyes beyond your skin!
 And don't think if you have hardwood or other, non carpet type flooring your in the clear.
 THEY LOVE FIBERS, like that in your clothing, yes even undies ladies, which is howned they start to get on you.
 Altho they don't bite you yourself.
+They are on a mission to your bed sheets and again happen to cross your body.

 Try taking charcoal supplements, use charcoal soap by bore, wash your hair with it too.
 Add 1 cup of bleach to your batch every other day.
 Then alternate with vinegar.
 I use Neem Oil Body Wash and T/Gel anti itch shampoo and a Coconut Conditioner.
 Also rub your body and hair with extra virgin olive oil after baths.
 Especially your neck, back, and legs.
 I put it all over.
 I use a psoriasis lotion on itchy spots throughout the day and salt in every bath.
 Tea Tree oil is in my bath too.
 I believe this may be a fungus.
 I have it too.
 Alcohol/aloe hand sanitizer helps.
 Wash your hands a lot.
 I use all of this and a laundry booster in my laundry too.
 My clothes are in containers.
 Separated by person.
 My clean clothes are also.
 I bought a soft bristled brush for my hair.
 The Dr gave me a rinse for psoriasis of the scalp for my hair and a lotion for my body.
 Keep your hands out your hair.
 I know that's hard.
 Good luck and God bless.